smaho-engineering/android_wifi_info/README.md

 * Android Q? tx, rx link speed
 * make sure dart pub links are all present and correct
 * consider adding code snippets to the documentation
+* example app docs contains links. could open it in browser...
+* make mac address work with proper permissions or at least document it